awsugblr/awsugblr/src/pages/blog/2018-12-03-journey-through-re-invent-2018.md

 \
 AWS re:Invent 2018 is drawing close to an end setting base for the Celebrations to Begin!
 Yes, we get to witness [Vegas City gearing up for Christmas.](https://www.awsugblr.in/blog/2018-12-07-vegas-city-gearing-up-for-christmas/)

-For the first timer in Vegas & Nature lover, trip to Vegas is incomplete without visiting Grand Canyon & SkyWalk.
-We made it as well.
+For the first timer in Vegas & Nature lover, trip to Vegas is incomplete without visiting Grand Canyon & SkyWalk, hence covered it up as well.